 - COVID-19 has provided the opportunity to maximise how we work with our partners through a combination of digital and face to face meetings and collaborations. - The work-place does not always have to be the office.
 Greater flexibility can benefit both the organisation and staff.
 Alternatively working from home can reduce collaboration, create a loss of interpersonal learnings and lead to disconnection.
-However a balance is desirable. - Engagement does not always need to be face to face; there are efficiencies and benefits with using on-line methods. - A lack of face-to-face engagement does have its negatives such as reduced ability to build relationships and difficulties connecting with those who are not strong technology users or who feel increasingly 'bombarded' with technology.
-It is progressively more difficult to engage the larger the group. - Working for Victoria and the Youth Employment Program have provided good examples of how opportunities for NRM in our region can be created from an unprecedented challenge. - COVID-19 has created in many a greater appreciation of outdoor spaces. - There can be environmental benefits to be harvested such as reduced travel and less printing. - COVID-19 has placed a greater emphasis and focus on mental health.
-The impact has been both positive (more worklife balance and time with family, development of social work channels) and negative (isolation, decreased boundary between work and homelife).
+However a balance is desirable. - Engagement does not always need to be face to face; there are efficiencies and benefits with using on-line methods. - A lack of face to face engagement does have its negatives such as reduced ability to build relationships and difficulties connecting with those who are not strong technology users or who feel increasingly 'bombarded' with technology.
+It is progressive more difficult to engage the larger the group. - Working for Victoria and the Youth Employment Program have provided good examples of how opportunities for NRM in our region can be created from an unprecedented challenge. - COVID-19 has created in many a greater appreciation of outdoor spaces. - There can be environmental benefits to be harvested such as reduced travel and less printing. - COVID-19 has placed a greater emphasis and focus on mental health.
+The impact has been both positive (more work/life balance and time with family, development of social work channels) and negative (isolation, decreased boundary between work and homelife). - Government trends for investment continues towards reducing core services but with additional opportunities for one-off investment.